3. 10,000 BCE The Agricultural Revolution: A great mistake?

 The Agricultural Revolution allowed humanity to evolve from hunter gather societies to societies capable of building advanced and enormous civilizations, but did we lose more than we gained?
 Maybe.
 Women became slaves to the grind stone, health declined, and hierarchies established gender norms that lasted millennia.
 Birth rates improved, surpluses of food, and everything considered modern evolved from the agricultural revolution.
 Weighing it all-- it's hard to say whether this was revolutionary for women.

-Between 10,500 and 8,500 BCE, humans began to switch from hunting and gathering to farming, a change which led to larger populations, permanent settlements, and many other developments we now consider typical across the globe.
+It is hard to say whether the agricultural revolution was revolutionary for women.
+What we do know is that gender hierarchies were established that lasted for millennia, while birth rates increased along with the agricultural revolution.
+Between 10,500 and 8,500 BCE, humans began to switch from hunting and gathering to farming, a change that led to larger populations in permanent settlements in many parts of the world.
 This development is known as the first Agricultural Revolution or the Neolithic Revolution.
-For many generations it was considered a great leap forward as it led to the creation of cities and accompanied the emergence of organized religions and political structures as well as a wide range of occupations and economic trade.
-But as we learn more and more about how humans lived before the Agricultural Revolution it seems like we lost more than we gained.
+Over many generations, the shift to agriculture led to the creation of cities, the emergence of organized religions and political structures, and trade between people in different localities.
+But as we learn more and more about how humans lived before the Agricultural Revolution it seems like we might have lost more than we gained.

-The Agricultural Revolution took place at different times in different parts of the world, but the first one began in what we call the Fertile Crescent, the land that stretches from the Tigris and Euphrates River Valleys in Mesopotamia to the Nile River valley in Egypt.
-It is here that archeologists have found the earliest evidence for the beginning of agriculture.
-So that is where we will take our closest look at the evidence.
-To keep things simple, we will focus on bones and artifacts from two cultures in the Fertile Crescent, the Neolithic farming settlement at Abu Hureyra and the settled hunter-gatherers of the Natufian culture that existed prior to the Neolithic Revolution.
-Archeological evidence does not always offer us a complete picture of what happened, so we will also consider evidence anthropologists have gathered from foraging societies that exist today.
+The Agricultural Revolution took place at different times in different parts of the world, but the first one began in what we call the Fertile Crescent, the land between the Tigris and Euphrates River Valleys in Mesopotamia to the Nile River valley in Egypt.
+It is here that archeologists have found the earliest evidence of the beginning of agriculture.
+That is where we will take our closest look at the evidence, focusing on bones and artifacts from two cultures in the Fertile Crescent, the Neolithic farming settlement at Abu Hureyra and the settled hunter-gatherers of the Natufian culture prior to the Neolithic Revolution.
+We will also consider evidence anthropologists have gathered from foraging societies that exist today.

-Prehistoric women might have been at the heart of the transition to farming from hunting and gathering.
-Hunting would have been the task assigned to the most able-bodied people of the community, usually men in their prime, though some modern foraging societies invited women who had not yet had children take part in the hunt.
-That means women, children, and the elderly would work together to gather grains, fruit, and legumes from the wild.
+Prehistoric women were at the heart of the transition to farming from hunting and gathering.
+Hunting was generally the task assigned to the most able-bodied people of the community, usually men in their prime.
+Women, children, and the elderly worked together to gather grains, fruit, and legumes from the wild.
 It is possible that women were the ones who observed the connection between fallen seeds and a richer harvest when they returned to a certain spot later.
 The earliest version of farming predated the Bronze Age, so it did not involve a plow.
-Rather, the farmer would use a stick to poke a hole in which the seed was dropped.
-After harvest, women would do much if not all of the food preparation, a task that called for grinding the grain on a stone pallet.
+The farmer would use a stick to poke a hole in which the seed was dropped.
+After harvest, women would do much, if not all, of the food preparation, a task that called for grinding the grain on a stone pallet.
 There is evidence that women in the earliest farming communities were physically very strong.
-A comparison of prehistoric women’s arm bone fragments to the Cambridge Women’s Rowing team showed the ancient women had bone strength that measured 9% stronger than modern athletic women.
+An analysis of prehistoric women’s arm bone fragments reveals that ancient women had bone strength that measured 9% stronger than modern athletic women.

-That strength came with a cost, however.
-When Theya Molleson of the British Museum looked at the remains of women from Abu Hureyra, a site occupied for 6000 years in what is now Syria, she found evidence that these women spent hours kneeling over their grinding stones, resulting in deformed toes, curved thigh bones, and arthritic knees and backs.
+That strength came with a cost.
+When Theya Molleson of the British Museum looked at the remains of women from Abu Hureyra, a site occupied for 6000 years in what is now Syria, she found evidence that women spent hours kneeling over their grinding stones, resulting in deformed toes, curved thigh bones, and arthritic knees and backs.
 Pre-agriculture skeletons revealed none of those issues.
-Furthermore, the teeth of earlier humans were in much better shape.
-The teeth of Neolithic farming people first showed more wear and tear as tiny bits of stone ended up in the grain, and later showed more cavities and gum disease as the soft porridge they ate left a build-up of sugar and carbs on the tooth enamel.
+Furthermore, the teeth of Neolithic farming people first showed more wear and tear as tiny bits of stone ended up in the grain, and later showed more cavities and gum disease as the soft porridge they ate left a build-up of sugar and carbohydrates on the tooth enamel.
 Farming peoples worked harder and were far less healthy overall.

-The Agricultural Revolution took place at different times in different parts of the world, but the first one began in what we call the Fertile Crescent, the land that stretches from the Tigris and Euphrates River Valleys in Mesopotamia to the Nile River valley in Egypt.
-It is here that archeologists have found the earliest evidence for the beginning of agriculture.
-So that is where we will take our closest look at the evidence.
-To keep things simple, we will focus on bones and artifacts from two cultures in the Fertile Crescent, the Neolithic farming settlement at Abu Hureyra and the settled hunter-gatherers of the Natufian culture that existed prior to the Neolithic Revolution.
-Archeological evidence does not always offer us a complete picture of what happened, so we will also consider evidence anthropologists have gathered from foraging societies that exist today.
+The Agricultural Revolution took place at different times in different parts of the world, but the first one began in what we call the Fertile Crescent, the land between the Tigris and Euphrates River Valleys in Mesopotamia to the Nile River valley in Egypt.
+It is here that archeologists have found the earliest evidence of the beginning of agriculture.
+That is where we will take our closest look at the evidence, focusing on bones and artifacts from two cultures in the Fertile Crescent, the Neolithic farming settlement at Abu Hureyra and the settled hunter-gatherers of the Natufian culture prior to the Neolithic Revolution.
+We will also consider evidence anthropologists have gathered from foraging societies that exist today.

-Prehistoric women might have been at the heart of the transition to farming from hunting and gathering.
-Hunting would have been the task assigned to the most able-bodied people of the community, usually men in their prime, though some modern foraging societies invited women who had not yet had children take part in the hunt.
-That means women, children, and the elderly would work together to gather grains, fruit, and legumes from the wild.
+Prehistoric women were at the heart of the transition to farming from hunting and gathering.
+Hunting was generally the task assigned to the most able-bodied people of the community, usually men in their prime.
+Women, children, and the elderly worked together to gather grains, fruit, and legumes from the wild.
 It is possible that women were the ones who observed the connection between fallen seeds and a richer harvest when they returned to a certain spot later.
 The earliest version of farming predated the Bronze Age, so it did not involve a plow.
-Rather, the farmer would use a stick to poke a hole in which the seed was dropped.
-After harvest, women would do much if not all of the food preparation, a task that called for grinding the grain on a stone pallet.
+The farmer would use a stick to poke a hole in which the seed was dropped.
+After harvest, women would do much, if not all, of the food preparation, a task that called for grinding the grain on a stone pallet.
 There is evidence that women in the earliest farming communities were physically very strong.
-A comparison of prehistoric women’s arm bone fragments to the Cambridge Women’s Rowing team showed the ancient women had bone strength that measured 9% stronger than modern athletic women.
+An analysis of prehistoric women’s arm bone fragments reveals that ancient women had bone strength that measured 9% stronger than modern athletic women.

-That strength came with a cost, however.
-When Theya Molleson of the British Museum looked at the remains of women from Abu Hureyra, a site occupied for 6000 years in what is now Syria, she found evidence that these women spent hours kneeling over their grinding stones, resulting in deformed toes, curved thigh bones, and arthritic knees and backs.
+That strength came with a cost.
+When Theya Molleson of the British Museum looked at the remains of women from Abu Hureyra, a site occupied for 6000 years in what is now Syria, she found evidence that women spent hours kneeling over their grinding stones, resulting in deformed toes, curved thigh bones, and arthritic knees and backs.
 Pre-agriculture skeletons revealed none of those issues.
-Furthermore, the teeth of earlier humans were in much better shape.
-The teeth of Neolithic farming people first showed more wear and tear as tiny bits of stone ended up in the grain, and later showed more cavities and gum disease as the soft porridge they ate left a build-up of sugar and carbs on the tooth enamel.
+Furthermore, the teeth of Neolithic farming people first showed more wear and tear as tiny bits of stone ended up in the grain, and later showed more cavities and gum disease as the soft porridge they ate left a build-up of sugar and carbohydrates on the tooth enamel.
 Farming peoples worked harder and were far less healthy overall.

-Humans lost their connection to nature along the way, as well.
-Modern-day foragers, who lived much like our hunter gatherer ancestors did, still experience this deep sense of connection with the natural world.
+Humans lost their connection to nature along the way.
+Modern-day foragers, who live much like our hunter gatherer ancestors did, still experience this deep sense of connection with the natural world.
 When a forager arrives at a new place, she will spend time observing and absorbing the sights and smells around her.
 Many wild animals do the same thing.

-How do we know that the diet of the earliest farmers was lacking when compared to that of hunter gatherers?
-Well, we can’t be certain if this was true of all prehistoric peoples, but evidence from earlier Natufian sites tell us that their diets were rich, and they did not have to work hard to get enough to eat.
-Though we used to assume that life before farming was brutal, archeologists have unearthed wonders that dramatically alter what we thought we knew about life before the Neolithic Revolution.
-One site, named Ohalo II, had been inhabited continuously for many generations almost 23,000 years ago.
+How do we know that the diet of the earliest farmers was deficient when compared to that of hunter gatherers?
+We can’t be certain if this was true of all prehistoric peoples, but evidence from Natufian sites tell us that their diets were rich, and people did not have to work hard to get enough to eat.
+Although we used to assume that life before farming was brutal, archeologists have unearthed evidence that dramatically alters what we thought we knew about life before the Neolithic Revolution.
+One site, Ohalo II, was inhabited continuously for many generations almost 23,000 years ago.
 These humans were hunter gatherers, but they were not migratory.
-They often lived in small villages near forests and waterways and let the food come to them.
-That means that they survived on a rich array of resources without having to travel far to find them.
+They live in small villages near forests and waterways and let the food come to them.
+They survived on a rich array of resources without having to travel to find them.

 Archeologists have found the remains of food such as almonds, pistachios, olives, grapes, and many other edible plants.
-Among these is a fruit known as the Rubus, similar to a blackberry.
+Among these is a fruit known as the Rubus, which is similar to a blackberry.
 That’s something that had to be eaten fresh.
 Animal remains included a wide variety of fish, turtles, waterfowl, and several breeds of mammal ranging from rabbit to gazelles.
-They did find grinding stones that still held fragments of barley, wheat, and oats.
-There were even sickle blades, showing us the residents of this tiny village had figured out how to harvest even though the evidence suggests they only engaged in small-scale planting.
+Archaeologists found grinding stones that still held fragments of barley, wheat, and oats.
+There were even sickle blades, showing us the residents of this tiny village had figured out how to harvest, although the evidence suggests they engaged only in small-scale planting.
 Archeologists have found very little wear and tear on the sickle blades, supporting the idea that they were only used occasionally.
-Residents in this settlement would have been well fed, but probably not overworked.
+Residents in this settlement were likely well fed but probably not overworked.
 Men’s and women’s skeletons were very similar in terms of wear and tear and overall health.
-It was only after humans took up farming that women’s bodies bore the mark of physical labor while bent over a grindstone.
-Farming people were also shorter than earlier humans, due to the limited nutrition available.
+It was only after humans took up farming that women’s bodies bore the mark of physical labor from activities such as bending over a grindstone.
+Farming people were also shorter than earlier humans, due to their limited diet.

-Humans lost their connection to nature along the way, as well.
-Modern-day foragers, who lived much like our hunter gatherer ancestors did, still experience this deep sense of connection with the natural world.
+Humans lost their connection to nature along the way.
+Modern-day foragers, who live much like our hunter gatherer ancestors did, still experience this deep sense of connection with the natural world.
 When a forager arrives at a new place, she will spend time observing and absorbing the sights and smells around her.
 Many wild animals do the same thing.

-How do we know that the diet of the earliest farmers was lacking when compared to that of hunter gatherers?
-Well, we can’t be certain if this was true of all prehistoric peoples, but evidence from earlier Natufian sites tell us that their diets were rich, and they did not have to work hard to get enough to eat.
-Though we used to assume that life before farming was brutal, archeologists have unearthed wonders that dramatically alter what we thought we knew about life before the Neolithic Revolution.
-One site, named Ohalo II, had been inhabited continuously for many generations almost 23,000 years ago.
+How do we know that the diet of the earliest farmers was deficient when compared to that of hunter gatherers?
+We can’t be certain if this was true of all prehistoric peoples, but evidence from Natufian sites tell us that their diets were rich, and people did not have to work hard to get enough to eat.
+Although we used to assume that life before farming was brutal, archeologists have unearthed evidence that dramatically alters what we thought we knew about life before the Neolithic Revolution.
+One site, Ohalo II, was inhabited continuously for many generations almost 23,000 years ago.
 These humans were hunter gatherers, but they were not migratory.
-They often lived in small villages near forests and waterways and let the food come to them.
-That means that they survived on a rich array of resources without having to travel far to find them.
+They live in small villages near forests and waterways and let the food come to them.
+They survived on a rich array of resources without having to travel to find them.

 Archeologists have found the remains of food such as almonds, pistachios, olives, grapes, and many other edible plants.
-Among these is a fruit known as the Rubus, similar to a blackberry.
+Among these is a fruit known as the Rubus, which is similar to a blackberry.
 That’s something that had to be eaten fresh.
 Animal remains included a wide variety of fish, turtles, waterfowl, and several breeds of mammal ranging from rabbit to gazelles.
-They did find grinding stones that still held fragments of barley, wheat, and oats.
-There were even sickle blades, showing us the residents of this tiny village had figured out how to harvest even though the evidence suggests they only engaged in small-scale planting.
+Archaeologists found grinding stones that still held fragments of barley, wheat, and oats.
+There were even sickle blades, showing us the residents of this tiny village had figured out how to harvest, although the evidence suggests they engaged only in small-scale planting.
 Archeologists have found very little wear and tear on the sickle blades, supporting the idea that they were only used occasionally.
-Residents in this settlement would have been well fed, but probably not overworked.
+Residents in this settlement were likely well fed but probably not overworked.
 Men’s and women’s skeletons were very similar in terms of wear and tear and overall health.
-It was only after humans took up farming that women’s bodies bore the mark of physical labor while bent over a grindstone.
-Farming people were also shorter than earlier humans, due to the limited nutrition available.
+It was only after humans took up farming that women’s bodies bore the mark of physical labor from activities such as bending over a grindstone.
+Farming people were also shorter than earlier humans, due to their limited diet.

-The Agricultural Revolution represents a move away from tiny settlements like we find at Ohalo II and towards massive populations laboring to farm larger and larger territories.
-The process shows its first dramatic changes of inhabitants of the Fertile Crescent between 9,500 and 8,500 BCE.
+The Agricultural Revolution represents a move away from tiny settlements like those at Ohalo II and toward massive populations laboring to farm larger and larger territories.
+The process shows its first dramatic changes in the Fertile Crescent between 9,500 and 8,500 BCE.
 Humans sought to increase production of wheat, originally a wild grass, but one which grew easily if properly protected.
 Doing so meant not just plowing the soil and sowing the seeds.
 It meant draining the land if the weather was too wet and building irrigation ditches if it was too dry.
-Wheat had to be protected from pests like rabbits with the introduction of fences.
-Just as we saw with the activities surrounding the preparation of grains—the kneeling to grind grain for hours on a regular basis—the labor that went into the planting and protection of the fields left its traces on human bones.
+Wheat had to be protected with fences from pests like rabbits.
+Just as we saw with the activities surrounding the preparation of grains— regular kneeling to grind grain for hours—the labor that went into the planting and protection of the fields left its traces on human bones.
 Spines, knees, necks, and feet showed increasing damage with every generation of farmers.

 Furthermore, settling so many people in one place led to a build-up of human and animal waste, spreading diseases such as parasites, infections, and viruses.
 Pests too small to block out with fences, such as rats and mice, were attracted to stored food.
 The growth of rodent populations attracted predators such as wild cats and dogs, leading to the domestication of those animals.

-Apart from wild pests, fields also had to be protected from human rivals.
-Though scholars have claimed since the Renaissance that prehistoric humans were violent brutes, their lives were nothing compared to the violence that accompanies competition for scarce resources.
-When a hunter-gatherer group felt the pressure of a stronger bunch of foragers, they could simply move elsewhere.
+Fields also had to be protected from human rivals.
+Although scholars have claimed since the Renaissance that prehistoric humans were violent brutes, their lives were calm compared to the violence that accompanied competition for scarce resources.
+When a hunter-gatherer group felt the pressure of a stronger bunch of foragers, it could simply move elsewhere.
 That was no longer an option.
-The farmed land had to be protected from scavengers and neighbors or the community would starve.
+The cultivated land had to be protected from scavengers and neighbors or the community would starve.
 Even the simplest farmer had to be prepared to defend the land.

-The Agricultural Revolution represents a move away from tiny settlements like we find at Ohalo II and towards massive populations laboring to farm larger and larger territories.
-The process shows its first dramatic changes of inhabitants of the Fertile Crescent between 9,500 and 8,500 BCE.
+The Agricultural Revolution represents a move away from tiny settlements like those at Ohalo II and toward massive populations laboring to farm larger and larger territories.
+The process shows its first dramatic changes in the Fertile Crescent between 9,500 and 8,500 BCE.
 Humans sought to increase production of wheat, originally a wild grass, but one which grew easily if properly protected.
 Doing so meant not just plowing the soil and sowing the seeds.
 It meant draining the land if the weather was too wet and building irrigation ditches if it was too dry.
-Wheat had to be protected from pests like rabbits with the introduction of fences.
-Just as we saw with the activities surrounding the preparation of grains—the kneeling to grind grain for hours on a regular basis—the labor that went into the planting and protection of the fields left its traces on human bones.
+Wheat had to be protected with fences from pests like rabbits.
+Just as we saw with the activities surrounding the preparation of grains— regular kneeling to grind grain for hours—the labor that went into the planting and protection of the fields left its traces on human bones.
 Spines, knees, necks, and feet showed increasing damage with every generation of farmers.

 Furthermore, settling so many people in one place led to a build-up of human and animal waste, spreading diseases such as parasites, infections, and viruses.
 Pests too small to block out with fences, such as rats and mice, were attracted to stored food.
 The growth of rodent populations attracted predators such as wild cats and dogs, leading to the domestication of those animals.

-Apart from wild pests, fields also had to be protected from human rivals.
-Though scholars have claimed since the Renaissance that prehistoric humans were violent brutes, their lives were nothing compared to the violence that accompanies competition for scarce resources.
-When a hunter-gatherer group felt the pressure of a stronger bunch of foragers, they could simply move elsewhere.
+Fields also had to be protected from human rivals.
+Although scholars have claimed since the Renaissance that prehistoric humans were violent brutes, their lives were calm compared to the violence that accompanied competition for scarce resources.
+When a hunter-gatherer group felt the pressure of a stronger bunch of foragers, it could simply move elsewhere.
 That was no longer an option.
-The farmed land had to be protected from scavengers and neighbors or the community would starve.
+The cultivated land had to be protected from scavengers and neighbors or the community would starve.
 Even the simplest farmer had to be prepared to defend the land.

-Even burial practices reflected the change in social order.
+Burial practices reflected the change in social order.
 In pre-farming burial sites, the graves of men and women are all roughly the same.
 People were buried with a few items that seemed to link each person to a particular clan or place.
 The dead were often buried very near to the homes of descendants, linking the living to the ancestors.
 After the agricultural revolution, graves began to show enormous differences in wealth and status.
 Poor laborers were buried with almost nothing, while warrior graves contained weapons, and the graves of the wealthy and powerful people contained treasures and food offerings.
-It is pretty clear that, just as agriculture created wealth for some, it also led to poverty for others.
+Just as agriculture created wealth for some, it also created poverty for others.

 What made humans settle down and take up farming, if it made life harder and damaged our overall health?
 One possibility is that humans simply had no choice.
 At the end of the last great Ice Age, the climate was changing dramatically.
 Parts of Mesopotamia that we tend to think of purely as desert were actually once very wet.

 During and after the Agricultural Revolution, when enormous cities emerged in Mesopotamia, some semi-migratory groups continued to thrive.
 They were not foragers, however.
 They tended to be pastoralists who largely lived off herding goats, sheep, and cattle.
 These groups continued to enjoy relatively egalitarian social relations.
-However, they had a pretty hard life and farming livestock had a severe impact on the animals themselves.
+However, life was difficult in early agricultural societies.

-Even burial practices reflected the change in social order.
+Burial practices reflected the change in social order.
 In pre-farming burial sites, the graves of men and women are all roughly the same.
 People were buried with a few items that seemed to link each person to a particular clan or place.
 The dead were often buried very near to the homes of descendants, linking the living to the ancestors.
 After the agricultural revolution, graves began to show enormous differences in wealth and status.
 Poor laborers were buried with almost nothing, while warrior graves contained weapons, and the graves of the wealthy and powerful people contained treasures and food offerings.
-It is pretty clear that, just as agriculture created wealth for some, it also led to poverty for others.
+Just as agriculture created wealth for some, it also created poverty for others.

 What made humans settle down and take up farming, if it made life harder and damaged our overall health?
 One possibility is that humans simply had no choice.
 At the end of the last great Ice Age, the climate was changing dramatically.
 Parts of Mesopotamia that we tend to think of purely as desert were actually once very wet.

 During and after the Agricultural Revolution, when enormous cities emerged in Mesopotamia, some semi-migratory groups continued to thrive.
 They were not foragers, however.
 They tended to be pastoralists who largely lived off herding goats, sheep, and cattle.
 These groups continued to enjoy relatively egalitarian social relations.
-However, they had a pretty hard life and farming livestock had a severe impact on the animals themselves.
+However, life was difficult in early agricultural societies.

 Apart from climate change, another possible explanation for the move towards agriculture has to do with religion.
 In Turkey, there is an ancient religious complex at Göbekli Tepe, dating back to 9500 BCE.
-There were no dwellings or fortifications here and all the evidence points to the fact that this religious site predated widespread farming.
+There were no dwellings or fortifications there, and evidence points to this religious site predating widespread farming.
 There are traces of feasts, in the form of ancient bread and beer, all made from grains collected in the wild.
 There are large carved sculptures of humans and wild animals.
-There are a small number of huge, stone monoliths as well.
-For most of history, we have assumed that large building projects occurred only after the rise of agriculture.
-But, clearly, something moved these foragers to cooperate in the creation of something majestic in honor of the gods.
+There are a few a huge stone monoliths as well.
+For most of history, we have assumed that large buildings emerged only after the rise of agriculture.
+But something moved these foragers to cooperate in the creation of something majestic in honor of the gods.

-Some mysterious spiritual calling led hunter-gatherers to gather at Göbekli Tepe to build, to worship, and then return to their nomadic or semi-settled lives.
+Some mysterious spiritual calling led hunter-gatherers to gather at Göbekli Tepe to build, worship, and then return to their nomadic or semi-settled lives.
 Ideas about the cosmos and worship of deities may have indicated a growing sense that humans were not like other animals.
-Some scholars believe that our growing disconnection from nature is what led to farming, rather than farming leading us away from nature.
+Some scholars believe that our growing disconnection from nature led to farming rather than farming leading us away from nature.

-Another interesting question is why did humans not reverse course when they realized that life had become so much harder?
+Why did humans not reverse course when they realized that life had become so much harder?
 The simplest explanation is that when you see how everything has changed, it’s usually too late to reverse course.
 Change is gradual, and even if we are aware that society is changing, it is very difficult to figure out how to improve your situation.
-Consider this: a serious downside to hunter-gatherer life is the absolute need to limit the size of the population even if that meant committing infanticide to keep numbers low.
-After the Agricultural Revolution, when surplus food was possible, families were able to feed more people, and therefore they were able to have bigger families.
-It is a little hard after a couple of generations of population growth to simply go back to being hunter-gatherers.
+For example, a serious downside to hunter-gatherer life created the absolute need to limit the size of the population even if that meant committing infanticide to keep numbers low.
+After the Agricultural Revolution, when surplus food was available, families could feed more people, making it possible to have bigger families.
+It is difficult after generations of population growth to simply go back to being hunter-gatherers.

-In fact, there is still some debate on the impact of humans having bigger families.
-Historian Yuval Noah Harari reminds us that humans no longer practiced infanticide after the advent of settled farming, but the loss in health usually increased infant mortality all the same.
+There is still some debate regarding the impact of humans having bigger families.
+Historian Yuval Noah Harari reminds us that humans no longer practiced infanticide after the advent of settled farming, but infant mortalityincreased all the same.
 Many farming mothers fed their babies porridge in order to stop nursing and return to heavy labor.
 The lack of mother’s milk contributed to illness and weaknesses among children.

 Apart from climate change, another possible explanation for the move towards agriculture has to do with religion.
 In Turkey, there is an ancient religious complex at Göbekli Tepe, dating back to 9500 BCE.
-There were no dwellings or fortifications here and all the evidence points to the fact that this religious site predated widespread farming.
+There were no dwellings or fortifications there, and evidence points to this religious site predating widespread farming.
 There are traces of feasts, in the form of ancient bread and beer, all made from grains collected in the wild.
 There are large carved sculptures of humans and wild animals.
-There are a small number of huge, stone monoliths as well.
-For most of history, we have assumed that large building projects occurred only after the rise of agriculture.
-But, clearly, something moved these foragers to cooperate in the creation of something majestic in honor of the gods.
+There are a few a huge stone monoliths as well.
+For most of history, we have assumed that large buildings emerged only after the rise of agriculture.
+But something moved these foragers to cooperate in the creation of something majestic in honor of the gods.

-Some mysterious spiritual calling led hunter-gatherers to gather at Göbekli Tepe to build, to worship, and then return to their nomadic or semi-settled lives.
+Some mysterious spiritual calling led hunter-gatherers to gather at Göbekli Tepe to build, worship, and then return to their nomadic or semi-settled lives.
 Ideas about the cosmos and worship of deities may have indicated a growing sense that humans were not like other animals.
-Some scholars believe that our growing disconnection from nature is what led to farming, rather than farming leading us away from nature.
+Some scholars believe that our growing disconnection from nature led to farming rather than farming leading us away from nature.

-Another interesting question is why did humans not reverse course when they realized that life had become so much harder?
+Why did humans not reverse course when they realized that life had become so much harder?
 The simplest explanation is that when you see how everything has changed, it’s usually too late to reverse course.
 Change is gradual, and even if we are aware that society is changing, it is very difficult to figure out how to improve your situation.
-Consider this: a serious downside to hunter-gatherer life is the absolute need to limit the size of the population even if that meant committing infanticide to keep numbers low.
-After the Agricultural Revolution, when surplus food was possible, families were able to feed more people, and therefore they were able to have bigger families.
-It is a little hard after a couple of generations of population growth to simply go back to being hunter-gatherers.
+For example, a serious downside to hunter-gatherer life created the absolute need to limit the size of the population even if that meant committing infanticide to keep numbers low.
+After the Agricultural Revolution, when surplus food was available, families could feed more people, making it possible to have bigger families.
+It is difficult after generations of population growth to simply go back to being hunter-gatherers.

-In fact, there is still some debate on the impact of humans having bigger families.
-Historian Yuval Noah Harari reminds us that humans no longer practiced infanticide after the advent of settled farming, but the loss in health usually increased infant mortality all the same.
+There is still some debate regarding the impact of humans having bigger families.
+Historian Yuval Noah Harari reminds us that humans no longer practiced infanticide after the advent of settled farming, but infant mortalityincreased all the same.
 Many farming mothers fed their babies porridge in order to stop nursing and return to heavy labor.
 The lack of mother’s milk contributed to illness and weaknesses among children.

 Draw your own conclusions